Kootenay Rails & Heritage

 BC’s Mountain Playground

 BC’s Kootenay region is alive with history and heritage.
-Full of pristine mountains and rivers, this area boasts wonderfully restored heritage towns, thriving arts communities and gold rush boomtowns.
+Full of pristine mountains and rivers, this area boasts wonderfully restored heritage towns, incredible rail history, thriving arts communities and gold rush boomtowns.

-Covering so many of the region’s quaint areas, this tour invites you to explore and experience the lifestyle, culture, and community of Canada’s west.
-Savour the last days of warm weather as we transition to fall colours and enjoy all that BC’s mountain playground has to offer with stunning panoramic vistas and scenic roadways.
+Covering so many of the region’s quaint areas, you are invited to explore and experience the lifestyle, culture, and community of Canada’s west.
+Savour the last days of warm weather and enjoy all that BC’s Mountain playground has to offer with stunning panoramic vistas and scenic roadways.

 TOUR ITINERARY